 - Access from the Waimakariri River Mouth to the Pines Ocean Outfall is for the above purposes as well as taking recreation equipment to the water's edge and for holders of mobility stickers.

 - Vehicle access is available from the Ashley – Rakahuri River Mouth car park to the Ashkey – Rakahuri River mouth during the whitebait season.
 This access is by permit only with permits being available from the Waimakariri District Council’s Customer Service team.

 And remember, the beach is a road, all the road rules and the law still apply in these areas.

-Dogs are welcome on most areas of the Northern Pegasus Bay coastal strip.
-However to protect ecological values and bird habitat around the Ashley River/Rakahuri estuarine area and wetlands, dogs are not allowed.
+Dogs are welcome on most beaches and areas of the Northern Pegasus Bay coastal strip.
+However to protect ecological values and bird habitat around the Ashley River/Rakahuri estuary and wetlands, dogs are not allowed in that area.

 Here are some other key things you need to know before exercising your dog at the beach:

 - Dogs are not allowed in the areas between surf patrol flags or within 50 metres of the flags

 - Dogs must be under continuous and effective control at all times

 - Dogs which are unable to be under effective voice control around horses must be on a leash